mattpe/hyte-web-dev/11-documentation.md

 ## Assignment - API Documentation

-1. Continue your existing Express app and create a new branch `docs`
+1. Continue your existing Express app and create a new branch `docs` (see teachers's lecture example)
-1. Create API documentation for your app using [apidoc](https://apidocjs.com/), Swagger or other similar tool of your own choice (max.
-3 points)
+1. Create API documentation for your app using [apidoc](https://apidocjs.com/), Swagger or other similar tool of your own choice
    - install needed packages
-   - generate documentation (for example to `docs` folder using an npm script)
+   - generate documentation (for example to `docs` folder using npm script)
-   - serve the documentation withing your app (for example using `express.static` middleware)
+   - serve the documentation within your app (user `express.static` middleware for serving the `docs` folder)

 **Returning:** No specific return is needed.
 The documentation should be available for your individual project.